GottiPaolo/pyLattice/README.md

 # pyLattice

-pyLattice is a python library to menage Lattice and PoSet.
+pyLattice is a python library to menage Lattices and PoSets.
 I'm a statiscs student, so maybe this not the best program you can see, but it works.

-## Structure
-- Congruences stuff!
-    - Congruence structure
-    - Calculate a Con(a,b)
-    - Calculate join_irriducible Con
-    - Calculate ConL
-    - "dinamic con"

 ## PoSet
 A PoSet object has just four different attributes: